Table of content

 The Top Widget area has been specially prepared to display ads that you may need on your blog.

-You can do this by adding Image widget or Custom HTML widget.
+You can do this by adding an Image widget or Custom HTML widget.
 Please go to Appearance > Customize > Widgets (or Appearance > Widgets) > Top > Add a Widget > Image or Custom HTML.

 When you select Custom HTML in the Content field, enter: